s3yonsei/rewind_serverless/README.md

 Please refer the paper for a comprehensive description of REWIND:

-**A Secure, Fast, and Resource-Efficient Serverless Platform with Function REWIND**, Jaehyun Song, Bumsuk Kim, Minwoo Kwak, Byoungyoung Lee, Euiseong Seo, and Jinkyu Jeong, Proceedings of the 2024 USENIX Annual Technical Conference (USENIX ATC '24), Santa Clara, CA, US, July 10-12, 2024
+**A Secure, Fast, and Resource-Efficient Serverless Platform with Function REWIND**, Jaehyun Song, Bumsuk Kim, Minwoo Kwak, Byoungyoung Lee, Euiseong Seo, and Jinkyu Jeong, Proceedings of the 2024 USENIX Annual Technical Conference (USENIX ATC '24), Santa Clara, CA, US, July 10-12, 2024 (to appear)

 ## Contents
 - [1.
 Getting Started](#1-getting-started)